peacewalker122/peacewalker122.github.io/content/2-post/post.md

 ---
-title: "Life After Breakup"
+title: "What I Learn From 3 years relationship"
 subtitle: "This post aren't talking about technical issue or guide into creating something, just me express my thoughts and feeling"
 date: 2024-08-23T00:00:53+08:00
-draft: false
+draft: true
 url: "/personal/breakup"
 ---

 # The Painful Reality of Breakups